Rymfaar/Dodge-The-Creeps/README.md

 ## Bugs

-- Creeps not delete when restarting
+- Creeps not deleted when restarting
-- Hit box main character